 createSelection

 (_options?: SelectionOptions) => RCreates a new selection instance for managing multiple selected items.
-Extends `useRegistry` with selection tracking via a reactive `Set` of selected IDs.
+Extends `createModel` with multi-select, mandatory enforcement, auto-enrollment, and ticket self-methods.
 Supports disabled items, mandatory selection enforcement, and auto-enrollment.

 createSelectionContext